datagrok-ai/public/help/datagrok/concepts/concepts.md

 <Tabs>
 <TabItem value="views" label="Views">

-A [view](../navigation/views/views.md) is designed for specific tasks.
-For example, when you open a dataframe, it opens a [Table View](../navigation/views/table-view.md) resembling Excel, while the
+A [view](../navigation/views/views.md) is a window designed for specific tasks.
-[Browse](../navigation/views/browse.md) view, used for navigation and data management, resembles Windows File Explorer.
-Additionally, Datagrok [plugins and apps](../plugins.md) can introduce custom views.
+For example:

+* Double-clicking a dataframe opens a [Table View](../navigation/views/table-view.md) resembling Excel
+* Double-clicking a query opens the [Query Editor](../../access/databases/databases.md#query-editor)
+* Clicking a **Browse icon** on the **Sidebar** opens [Browse](../navigation/views/browse.md)

-Each view opens in its own window or tab.
-This means you can open the same table or query in multiple views and work on them independently.
+You can open the same object in multiple views and work on each independently.

 </TabItem>
 <TabItem value="layouts" label="Layouts">